 This is post is dedicated to all you lovely females who have been conscious of the environment & you pockets too!!!
 So recently I have been on a quest to live a eco-friendly lifestyle using less and less plastic everyday, and let me be honest it's hard and it takes a lot of self discipline.
 Not to be off topic, I decided to give a chance trying out a menstrual cup organic...

-The reason I chose Organiccup menstrual cup is because it looked simpler, allergy certified and seemed friendlier than others and affordable.
-Keep in mind with this brand there are two sizes (cup A (not given birth)& B (given birth)).
+The reason I chose TOTM menstrual cup is because it looked simpler, allergy certified and seemed friendlier than others and affordable.
+Keep in mind with this brand there are three sizes (size one for under 18s; size 2 (not given birth) & size 3 (given birth)).

 Inserting the cup

 To get to the point, I know you all want the gruesome details, well I found it easy to insert, using the pinfold method, no issues whatsoever.
 Felt even happier when inserted I did not feel anything inside of me, and was happy to carry on with my day.
-I wore it for 4 hours, I know the website states 12 hours but it really depends how heavy your flow is.
-So I would recommend get cup B if you have a heavier flow, despite the fact it states on some websites ideal for people who've given birth.
+I wore it for 4 hours but it really depends how heavy your flow is.
+So I would recommend you get size 2 if you have a medium flow, and size 3 for a heavy flow.

 Removing the cup